miekg/learninggo/basics.md

 `len` and `cap`
 :   are used on a number of different types, `len` is
-    used to return the lengths of strings, slices, and arrays.
+    used to return the lengths of strings, maps, slices, and arrays.
 In the next section (#arrays) we'll look at slices, arrays and the function `cap`.(((built-in,len)))(((built-in,cap)))